-Speaking of clear containers, there are several advantages for packing certain things in plastic boxes.
-Not only do the containers last for years, they protect against moisture, heat, and humidity.
+Speaking of clear containers, there are several advantages to packing certain things in plastic boxes.
+Not only do the containers last for years, but they also protect against moisture, heat, and humidity.
 They’re also easy to snap and stack – no messy packing tape required.

 There’s nothing like packing and moving to force you to get rid of things you no longer use or need.
+If you haven’t seen it in a year, it doesn’t belong in a moving box.
 But, before you head to the trash or put your furniture curbside, consider calling a donation service.
 What you no longer want could provide a great deal of help to someone in need.

 Many nonprofit organizations will send a moving truck to your home to pick up a large haul.
 This is a smart idea, too, if you’re in a time crunch.
 Fewer things to pack means fewer things to unpack – and more shopping opportunities.